Worship With Us IN PERSON

 4 pm at St. John the Divine (moving to 5 pm for the summer months)

 This schedule allows Mother Holly to worship with you in a celebration of Holy Eucharist all but one Sunday a month while keeping her Sunday schedule manageable across the three parishes.

 Our shared, island-wide Episcopal worship services with St. Mary's and St. Jude's will be on the 4th Sunday of the month at 10 am during the program year in different churches that can host larger worship services.
-The first of these services is this Sunday, October 24 at St. Saviour's.

 We will continue to have a lay-led prayer services but now only once per month and on a predictable schedule because of the new service times:

 1st Sundays of the month will be Morning Prayer at 9 am at Church of Our Father

 2nd Sundays will be Morning Prayer at 11 am St. Saviour's

 3rd Sundays will be Evening Prayer at 4 pm St. John the Divine All other Sundays will be services of Holy Eucharist, and Mother Holly will be the celebrant unless otherwise noted.

 You can always look to the online calendar to see the service schedule: https://mdi-episcopal.org/calendar/

 Masks are required indoors to protect the most vulnerable: